 Best Inexpensive Audio Interfaces

 Hey, everybody, it’s Jim from Slick Audio, today’s topic is inexpensive interfaces.
-I know we have Cheap Interfaces listed on the video, but it is inexpensive interfaces.
+I know we have Cheap Interfaces listed on the video, but it is inexpensive interfaces or the best inexpensive audio interfaces.
 As I said in my Cheap Microphone video.
 The word cheap implies in my opinion crappy quality and that is not what I want to discuss.
 Because I don’t like anything of crappy quality, I think it has to be good quality and inexpensive.
 So, therefore, inexpensive works, so let’s just dive right into it.

 I’m going to preface this by saying I’m not getting every brand in every interface in here I don’t have until tomorrow afternoon hour, or twenty-five-hour video so let’s just keep this real simple and short now I’m going to stick to two general types and brands and that sort of thing in the general specification is by no means supposed to be a comprehensive list but it is a start for those of you who are beginners.
 If you’re not a beginner and you have some expert opinion on this keep it to your bloody self-thank you so let’s talk about what we should be talking about and that is inexpensive interfaces.

 There are several different types of audio interfaces.
 Let’s go over the types of interfaces again.
 First, there is the USB Audio Interface, which is probably the most prominent and generally the least expensive of the bunch.
 It’s it is the slowest of the bunch but there are a few exceptions to that rule but let’s shelve that for a minute.
 Because USB has really taken on a whole different world since the last video that I did about this topic a year or two ago.